flowcommerce/redux-fetch/README.md

 #### Arguments

-* `getInitialAsyncState(dispatch, state): Promise`: A function whose result must be a promise that is resolved when the store is updated with the data requirements to render the wrapped React component.
+* `getInitialAsyncState(dispatch, state, ownProps): Promise`: A function whose result must be a promise that is resolved when the store is updated with the data requirements to render the wrapped React component.

+The three arguments passed to the `getInitialAsyncState` are:

+  - `dispatch`: The store's dispatch function.
+Typically, it is used to dispatch asynchronous or synchronous actions to hydrate your application state.

+  - `state`: The current state tree of your application.
+Typically, it's used to conditionally change the behavior for data fetching (e.g. avoid fetching when state is already available).

+  - `ownProps`: On the client-side, its value will be the props passed to your component.
+However, on the server-side, its value is the `params` argument passed to `fetchRouteData()`.
+Typically, you would use this to respond to props from React Router.

+  > Note: The React Router props on the server-side differ slightly from those passed to the route components when rendered on the client-side.
+If you follow the usage documentation, it's guaranteed that `ownProps` will have a `location` and `params` property that carry the same details in both environments.
+You should refer to the React Router docs for more information.

 * `[options]`: If specified, further customizes the behavior of the fetcher instance.